jurgob/jurgo-boemo-blog/content/blog/loose-types-make-ts-verbose/index.md

 ## Summary

-Narrow types are your best friend.
-They make your library safer, reduce bugs, and improve your developer experience.
+Using narrow, well-defined types makes your code safer, reduces bugs, and dramatically improves your developer experience.

 Want to dig deeper into advanced type guards or build custom ones for your library?
 Drop a comment — or better, share how *you* handle dynamic data with TypeScript!